vaughnteegarden/slate/source/includes/_checkoutmanager.md

 Method signature: `session.CheckoutManager.signOrderUpdates( OrderId, MerchantId, [callback or interface] )`

-You must pass in an OrderId as a string, a MerchantId as string, and a CheckoutInterface (or callback).
+You must pass in an `OrderId` as a string, a `MerchantId` as string, and a `CheckoutInterface` or callback.

 The method returns a `Transaction` object, and a `Transaction.Status` object.